On the enclosure map of 1814, what appear to be

 nineteenth century, the brickyard was in the tenancy

 of the Kitteringham family.
-William is head of the
+William was head of the

-family in the census of 1841 and they continue until
+family in the census of 1841 and they continued

-also enumerated the censuses for Hoe in 1881 and
+manager.
+He also enumerated the censuses for Hoe in

 details and plan from the auction catalogue of the